innerfunction/Q-android/README.md

     deferred.resolve(true);
 }
 ```
-If an "error" occures and the promise is rejected then the error() method in the Deferred gets call.
+In the code above if an "error" occurs and the promise is rejected then the error() method in the Deferred gets call.
 If no error and the resolve method is called then the deferred will be resolved passing the value "true" as the result param in the result callback, so the assert will be true.

 ## API
 The Promise exposes only the Deferred methods needed to attach additional handlers or determine the state: *then*, *error* and the ones to change the state: *resolve*, *reject*:

+### Main API methods
-* then()
+* then( callback )
-* error()
+* error( callback )
-* resolve()
+* resolve( value )
-* reject()
+* reject( value )

-### then() continuations
+#### then() ontinuations
 Using *then* we can chain promises, usefull to run secuantially async operations:
 ```java
     public Deferred<Boolean> promise1() {